-If you’re doing rough cuts for, say, outlet boxes no big deal.
-If you’re doing finishing work on a final piece, you want a sharp blade that is going to cut clean and accurate.
+If you’re doing rough cuts for, say, outlet boxes in drywall no big deal.
+If you’re doing finishing work on a final piece, you want a sharp blade that is going to cut clean and accurately.

 - Table Saw – we used the Table Saw to rip the underlayment plywood for our DIY Shiplap wall.
 A table saw is a little more advanced but once you get the hang of it it’s a little easier to cut long, straight lines with a table saw.
 You also need more space to work with a table saw because you’re moving the material through the saw instead of moving the saw through the material.

 - Nail Gun – we use our nail gun pretty frequently.
 Like when we nailed the planks for our DIY shiplap wall or hung baseboards and crown molding in our old house.
 It basically takes the place of a hammer and makes projects go MUCH faster.